oap-project/raydp/docker/README.md

 You can also change other fields in this file to specify number of workers, etc.

-Then, you need to deploy the KubeRay operator first, plese refer to [here](https://docs.ray.io/en/latest/cluster/kubernetes/getting-started.html#kuberay-quickstart) for instructions.
+Then, you need to deploy the KubeRay operator first, please refer to [here](https://docs.ray.io/en/latest/cluster/kubernetes/getting-started.html#kuberay-quickstart) for instructions.
 You can now deploy a Ray cluster with RayDP installed via `helm install ray-cluster PATH_to_CHART`.

 ## Access the cluster
 Check here [here](https://docs.ray.io/en/master/cluster/kubernetes/getting-started.html#running-applications-on-a-ray-cluster) to see how to run applications on the cluster you just deployed.